marshmallow-code/marshmallow/docs/why.rst

 Concise, familiar syntax.
 -------------------------

 If you have used `Django REST Framework`_ or  `WTForms <http://wtforms.simplecodes.com/docs/1.0.3/>`_, marshmallow's :class:`Schema` syntax will feel familiar to you.
 Class-level field attributes define the schema for formatting your data.
 Configuration is added using the :ref:`class Meta <meta_options>` paradigm.
-Configuration options can be overriden at application runtime by passing arguments to the :class:`Schema` constructor.
-The :meth:`dump <Schema.dump>` and :meth:`load <Schema.load>` methods are used for serialization and deserialization (of course!).
+Configuration options can be overriden at application runtime by passing arguments to the `Schema <marshmallow.Schema>` constructor.
+The :meth:`dump <marshmallow.Schema.dump>` and :meth:`load <marshmallow.Schema.load>` methods are used for serialization and deserialization (of course!).

 Class-based schemas allow for code reuse and configuration.
 -----------------------------------------------------------